 The group areas in the Main Library Learning Commons are for academic use.
 Student organizations may not use their organization’s email account to reserve group rooms.
 All reservations made by a student organization will be declined.

 The Learning Commons Operations Team will review all requests for activities occurring in the Main Library and Learning Commons outside of the normal business hours.
-Contact the Associate University Librarian for Services for additional information.
+Contact an Associate University Librarian for more information.

 - Requests to display ads on the Learning Commons digital displays will be vetted by the Learning Commons Coordinator.
 Priority will go to ads that promote events, resources and services that take place in the Learning Commons or Main Library.

 - Digital signage submitted by campus partners should be sent as a jpeg and should have a resolution size of 800×600 pixels.

 - Digital content must be emailed to firstname.lastname@example.org.